-The TOE subject of this Security Target is LIC Driver Level D12K.
+The TOE subject of this Security Target is LIC Driver Level D32L with Bundle Level S29, which includes the HMC/SE firmware version 2.14.0.
 For the remainder of this document, this LIC will be referred to as LPAR.

-Please refer to the IBM publication [SO], chapter 1 for more information on the capabilities of the IBM zEnterprise hardware platform.
+Please refer to the IBM publication(s) [SO], chapter 1 for more information on the capabilities of the IBM z System hardware platform.